Mk09878/receipt-processor-challenge/README.md

 The ID returned is the ID that should be passed into `/receipts/{id}/points` to get the number of points the receipt was awarded.

-How many points should be earned are defined by the rules below.

-Reminder: Data does not need to survive an application restart.
-This is to allow you to use in-memory solutions to track any data generated by this endpoint.

 Example Response:
 ```json